 Eczema is a chronic skin condition that affects over 30 million Americans.
 Common as it may be, eczema is still an uncomfortable and sometimes debilitating condition that can compromise your quality of living.

-To treat eczema, more and more people are turning away from conventional medicine to essential oils as they search for a more holistic and “big picture” remedy to their skin condition.
+To treat eczema, more and more people are turning away from conventional medicine to home remedies like essential oils as they search for a more holistic and “big picture” remedy to their skin condition.
 The anti-inflammatory and stress-reducing properties of essential oils can help to promote healing and lasting change to improve your eczema for good.

 In this article, learn more about the causes of eczema, who’s at risk to develop it, as well as the best essential oils for eczema.